"Big Little Lies" Episode 3 Recap: It's The End Of The World As They Know It

 -Principal Warren Nippal (P.J.
 Harvey ) calling Renata the Medusa of Monterey is incredible.
 And then Mary Louise’s face after overhearing Renata call him a “puss fuck”?
 Speechless.

 -It’s kind of nice how sweet Abigail (Kathryn Newton) is being to her mother in this time of need.
-I think she’s just excited for the distraction from her college application.
+I think she’s just excited for the distraction from her university application.

 -I’m scared of Mary Louise.